 Within this section, you will find some additional resources related to wet floor accident claims.
-As always, should you have any additional questions, please feel free to contact our team.
+As always, should you have any additional questions if you slipped on the floor due to negligence, please feel free to contact our team.

 Want to read another one of our trusty and detailed guides?
 Please click the link.

 Our guide on claiming for an accident that occurred in an office, such as wet floor slip and fall accidents.

 After a slip or fall, you may suffer a head injury.
 Please click the link to access relevant advise and to learn how the NHS advise you treat a head injury.

 Unfortunately, you may suffer psychologically after an accident that wasn’t your fault.
 If that is the case, then please click the link provided to access NHS Mental Health resources.
 Support is always available.

 - I cut myself on barbed wire, can I claim compensation?

 - I Slipped On Ice – Can I Claim Compensation?

 - Hairdresser Burnt Scalp Injury from Bleach or Hair Dye